-Après-ski, however, is basically the main reason we even go skiing — and we’d like to think that it’s a general term that can be applied to all winter sports.
-Ice skating, sledding, and, as we’ve come to learn, snowshoeing, are a close enough off-shoot that, why yes, you HAVE earned yourself a hot toddy after all that physical activity.
+Après-ski, however, is basically the main reason we even go skiing.
+Plus, ice skating, sledding, and, as we’ve come to learn, snowshoeing, are a close enough off-shoot, right?
+So let’s just apply it to all winter sports.
+You have earned yourself a hot toddy after all that physical activity!

 When we realized we were heading to Breckenridge with InvitedHome for a long weekend of red wine & group fireside snuggling, we were thrilled to team up with Carver’s Breckenridge Ski Shop to add a few days of skiing and snowshoeing into the mix.

 Shortly after we reunited over drinks at Blue River Bistro, we popped down the street to Carver’s to pick up our gear.
-As soon as we walked in, we each had our own, dedicated ski pro helping us get fitted into the ideal equipment for our varying levels of ability.
+There, a dedicated ski pro was assigned to get each of us into the ideal equipment for our varying levels of ability.
 In what felt like no time at all, we walked out the front door with skis, boots, poles, helmets, and showshoes… plus a buggy that’s not great in the snow… during what, apparently, was the middle of Ullr Fest.

-(Turns out, we probably should have listened to the Carvers’ team when they told us to pull our car around to their alley for pick-up, so trust us when we say: they know what they’re talking about.)
+(Turns out, we should have listened to the Carvers’ team when they told us to pull our car around to their alley for pick-up.
+Trust us when we say: they know what they’re talking about.)

 We had to divvy up our ski days to suit lazy baby’s schedule, but one afternoon was set aside for a private lesson with ski instructor Lee Sky of Breckenridge Ski School.
 While the boys took on baby duty (read: carried Margot between bars as they tested the local craft beer scene), we met Lee on Peak 7 for a half-day lesson on the slopes.
-Having never skied the Rockies, we knew both of us could benefit from a good refresher and a little touch up on our form.
+Having never skied the Rockies, we knew we could each benefit from a good refresher, and a little touch up on our form.

-Our morning session with Lee flew by, and we quickly got back into the swing of skiing with his encouragement and advice.
-By the end of our lesson, he had us testing our limits and even doing a small off-trail obstacle course.
-If our trip to Breckenridge had been longer, we definitely would have reserved additional time with him while we were there.
-Breckenridge Ski School offers lessons for all types of skiers, meaning there’s something for everybody in your group, no matter their skill level.
+Our morning session with Lee flew by, and, with his help, we quickly got back into the swing of things.
+By the end of our lesson, he had us testing our limits, and even doing a small off-trail obstacle course.
+Had we more time, we definitely would have spent more of it with Lee.
+Breckenridge Ski School offers lessons for all levels, so there’s something for everybody, no matter your skill level.

-So, we packed up our Carver’s snowshoes and headed to the Nordic Center to try our hand (and feet!) at snowshoeing.
+That afternoon, we packed up our Carver’s gear and headed to the Nordic Center.
+It was high time we try our hand (and feet!) at snowshoeing.
 Major revelation: it’s the best lazy sport of all time!
-Not only is it relatively easy if you keep on a flat surface, you can also go at your own pace and take breaks when needed.
+It’s relatively easy if you keep on a flat surface AND you can easily go at your own pace.